 - If your robots.txt file does not allow search engines to access the pages, Google won't evaluate your pages.

 When Google has evaluated your content, it will add your pages to the index (if there haven't been any problems).
-To check if Google has indexed a particular page of your website, enter site:https://www.yourwebsite.com/page-url/ in Google's search form (replace everything after site: with the actual URL of your page).
+To check if Google has indexed a particular page of your website, enter site:website address which should be your URL entered in full in Google's search form (replace everything after site: with the actual URL of your page).

 The actual positions of your web pages depend on many different signals

 Being in Google's index doesn't mean that your website will get a particular position in the search results.
 The position of your web pages depends on many different factors.
 The most important factors are the relevance of your content to the search term and the quality of the links that point to the page.